Stable Gravastars: Guilfoyle's electrically charged solutions

 \section{Structural Equations of Weyl--Guilfoyle charged fluid}

-This section is devoted to present the basis equations governing the dynamical behaviour of a cold charged gravitating distribution of a relativistic fluid.
+This section is devoted to presenting the basis equations governing the dynamical behavior of a cold charged gravitating distribution of a relativistic fluid.
 So, the starting point is to revise the Einstein--Maxwell field equations in a four-dimensional spacetime given by

 and,